 To ensure I can achieve the best results for your pet portrait it is important that I can work from high quality, clear images which show the unique details of your particular pet such as the fur, eyes, markings etc.

 Natural lighting will usually produce the best results, a flash can produce harsh lights and shadows.
 Photographs taken outside without flash or by a large window are the best to avoid red eye.
 Try to avoid a really sunny day as the sun will cast dark shadows on your pet.
-Ideally, take your photographs with your back to the sun, but try to make sure your pet isn’t squinting.
+Ideally, take your photographs with your back to the sun, but try to make sure your pet isn’t squinting or in partial shadow.
 Try to take a few pictures in varying conditions to get the best picture to work from.

 Take your pets photograph at their level rather than looking down to avoid and distortion or an unnatural pose.
 Remember, the drawing you commission will be displayed on the wall at eye level, so it makes sense to be taking the photo on their level.
 To achieve this you can either crouch or lie down when taking photos, or alternatively you could raise your pet up onto a table or other stable surface.
 When taking the photos imagine how the pose might look once framed and hanging on the wall.